Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 Screen time and bedtime are my main concern, not content.
 Circle Home Plus gives you the cleanest home-wide enforcement.
 Set a hard internet cutoff at 9pm that applies to every device.
 Pair it with Roblox's built-in spend limits.

 Budget is tight and my child is young.
 Set up Roblox's free built-in controls fully — this covers more than most parents realize.
 Mobicip at $39/year adds basic device-level filtering if you need a broader safety net.
-Bark is worth saving for if budget allows.

 ---